iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/ConneR_OS.md

 Inside the layer is a piece of sheet music with just a single note.
 The note on this one is a half note with the tag "Core of the Azure".
 Then, you'd find another half note in another book and combine them to create a complete measure.
 The tag on that one would be "Sound of the Heart".
 Judging by the rest and the tags on the notes, these pieces of sheet music can all match into pairs.

 **ConneR**<br>
 "Core of the Azure; Sound of the Heart"...
-Still can't understand what it means...<br>
+Still can't understand what it means...

 **Sasha**<br>
 My instincts tell me... this is probably utilized by the organization as a way to confirm identities and conduct regular operations.